fleetdm/fleet/docs/Configuration/fleet-server-configuration.md

 ##### cve_feed_prefix_url

+> DEPRECATED: This field has been deprecated in 4.41.0.
+> NVD has retired their legacy CVE feeds: https://nvd.nist.gov/General/News/change-timeline.

 Like the CPE dictionary, we allow users to define where to get the CVE feeds.
 In this case, the URL should be a host that serves the files in the path /feeds/json/cve/1.1/.
 Fleet expects to find all the JSON Feeds that can be found in https://nvd.nist.gov/vuln/data-feeds.